 For more information on signs, symptoms, and diagnoses, please visit the National Eating Disorder Information Centre’s site here.

-Please note that while the DSM is used for diagnosing, these illnesses and struggles can occur along a continuum and you do not require a diagnosis to access our services.
-If you are struggling with disordered eating or body image and do not have a DSM diagnosis, you can still join our groups.
+Please note that while the DSM is used for diagnosing, these illnesses and experiences can occur along a continuum and you do not require a diagnosis to access our services.
+If you are living with disordered eating or body image distress and do not have a DSM diagnosis, you can still join our groups.